ziadyasserr/TakeOver/README.md

-**My First Freelance Project (Front-End Development)**<br><br>
+**My First Freelance Project (Front-End Development)**<br>
 This project marks my first experience as a freelance front-end developer.
 I had the opportunity to collaborate closely with my friend, who handled the back-end development.
-Our combined efforts led to the successful completion of a fully functional and user-friendly website.
+Our combined efforts led to the successful completion of a fully functional and user-friendly website.<br>

-**Project Overview**<br><br>
+**Project Overview**
 For this project, my responsibilities included designing and developing the front-end of the website.
 Below are the key tasks I performed:

 **Requirement Analysis**